AOSParadox/AOSParadox/scripts/Scripts.md

 Here are a bunch of script to push AOSParadox needed repositories from your CAF synced directory

-- pushPAR push the stuuf (both ranches to AOSParadox Github)
-- upgradePAR fetch the branch from CodeAurora
+- cafUpdateTool fetch and upload the branches from the repo listed by repoList